-Traffic diversions that have occurred as a result of the With-Action condition have resulted in significant adverse traffic impacts at 4 signalized intersections in one or more peak periods.
-These impacted locations are listed in Table S-2.
 A traffic mitigation plan was therefore developed to address these impacts.
-This traffic mitigation plan would incorporate some of the recommendations from LMDC's Chinatown Access and Circulation Study for the reconfiguration for Chatham Square.
+This traffic mitigation plan, which will be implemented to the maximum extent practicable, incorporates some of the recommendations from LMDC's Chinatown Access and Circulation Study for the reconfiguration for Chatham Square.
 Other mitigation measures associated with this plan include signal timing changes and the implementation of exclusive left-turn and right-turn phases.

-In summary, as shown in Table S-2, the proposed traffic mitigation plan would fully address all impacts at two intersections in the AM peak hour, two in the midday, and three in the PM peak hour.
+In summary, the proposed traffic mitigation plan would fully address all impacts at three intersections in the AM peak hour, two in the midday, and three in the PM peak hour.
 Three out of 4 intersections impacted by the action would no longer be impacted with the implementation of the proposed mitigation plan.
 However, two unmitigable impacts would remain at the intersection of Pearl Street and Robert F. Wagner Sr. Place in the AM and midday peak hours.
 Measures were therefore evaluated to address these impacts.
 However, signal timing adjustments to return this approach to its No-Action condition would be impractical as they would result in new or worsened impacts on other approaches and a reduction in pedestrian crossing times.
 Increasing capacity of roadways through changes to curbside regulations or modifications to lane striping was also found to be ineffective, as was widening the approach to achieve an additional lane.
-The action's impact to westbound Robert F. Wagner Sr. Place left-turn movement and eastbound at Pearl Street in the AM and midday peak hours, respectively, would therefore remain unmitigated.
-The reconfiguration of Chatham Square as well as all other traffic mitigation plans would be implemented by the New York City Department of Transportation and/or the New York City Department of Design and Construction.
+The action's impact to westbound Robert F. Wagner Sr. Place leftturn movement and eastbound at Pearl Street in the AM and midday peak hours, respectively, would therefore remain unmitigated.
+The reconfiguration of Chatham Square as well as all other traffic mitigation plans would be implemented by the New York City Department of Transportation and/or through the New York City Department of Design and Construction.